 |Modeling Goal||Type of Bus|

-Use bus signals within a functional units, such as within a referenced model
+Use bus signals within a functional unit, such as within a referenced model

 Use signals with different sample rates in a bus